Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks

 Recent studies~\citep{leng2024long,li-etal-2024-retrieval} have investigated the performance of long-context models in RAG tasks, revealing that state-of-the-art models like GPT-o1, GPT-4, and Claude 3.5 can effectively process large amounts of retrieved data, outperforming traditional systems in many scenarios.
 Findings suggest that as long as all documents fit within the extended context length, traditional RAG systems can be replaced by these long-context models.
 Similarly, \citet{lu2024turboragacceleratingretrievalaugmentedgeneration} has demonstrated the benefits of precomputed KV caching to improve efficiency, albeit with the need for position ID rearrangement to enable proper functioning.
 Nonetheless, these methods remain vulnerable to retrieval failures inherent to RAG systems.

 Through a series of experiments comparing traditional RAG workflows with our proposed approach, we identify scenarios where long-context LLMs outperform RAG in both efficiency and accuracy.
 By addressing the technical and practical implications, this paper aims to provide insights into when and why CAG may serve as a streamlined, effective alternative to RAG, particularly for cases where the documents or knowledge for retrieval are of limited, manageable size.
 Our findings challenge the default reliance on RAG for knowledge integration tasks, offering a simplified, robust solution to harness the growing capabilities of long-context LLMs.
-Our contributions are threefold as follows: \begin{itemize} \item Retrieval-Free Long-Context Paradigm: Introduced a novel approach leveraging long-context LLMs with preloaded documents and precomputed KV caches, eliminating retrieval latency, errors, and system complexity. \item Performance Comparison: Conducted extensive experiments showing scenarios where long-context LLMs outperform traditional RAG systems, especially with manageable knowledge bases. \item Practical Insights: Provided actionable insights into optimizing knowledge-intensive workflows, demonstrating the viability of retrieval-free methods for specific applications.
+Our contributions are threefold as follows: \begin{itemize} \item \textbf{Efficient Alternative to RAG}: We introduced a novel approach leveraging long-context LLMs with preloaded documents and precomputed KV caches, mitigating retrieval latency, errors, and system complexity. \item \textbf{Quantitative Analysis}: We conducted extensive experiments showing scenarios where long-context LLMs outperform traditional RAG systems, especially with manageable knowledge bases. \item \textbf{Practical Insights}: This work provided actionable insights into optimizing knowledge-intensive workflows, demonstrating the viability of retrieval-free methods for specific applications.
 Our CAG framework is released publicly.\footnote{\url{https://github.com/hhhuang/CAG}} \end{itemize}